jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Monarch
 *Set: The Omegas*

-**Pull On Quantum Strings** means you can have Equipment, characters, and Plot Twists (non-locations) face up in your resource row and during your Resource Step you can play a non-location face up as a aresource.
+**Pull On Quantum Strings** means you can have Equipment, characters, and Plot Twists (non-locations) face up in your resource row and during your Resource Step you can play a non-location face up as a resource.
 Characters on your side can use these non-locations to pay for their Super Power, regardless of their required power symbols.

 Example: You have Monarch and the X-men Cyclops Supporting Character on  your side.
+Cyclops can use any of the non-locations face up in your resource row to pay for his **Battle Tactics** Super Power.
+He can still use School for Gifted Youngsters and Training Grounds to pay for the Battle Tactics normally.

+These non-locations can't be used for any other purpose.

+When Monarch leaves your side, or if **Pull On Quantum Strings** gets turned off, turn each face up non-location card in your resource row face down.

-C ^(Source: Rule insert)
+^(Source: Rule insert)

 # [Monica Reyes](http://vs.tcgbrowser.com/images/cards/big/XFB-011.jpg)